ayushdeshmukh/heb-automation/README.md

 pip install selenium
 ```
 ### [Twilio](https://www.twilio.com/messaging "Twilio Messaging API")
 This project makes use of Twilio's Messaging API to send the user an automated message whenever a delivery spot on the HEB website opens up.
+Follow their [Python quickstart](https://www.twilio.com/docs/sms/quickstart/python "Twilio Messaging API: Python quickstart) guide to get your ***account SID***, ***authorization token***, and ***Twilio phone number***.
 From there, you're ready to get started!

 ## Usage